 Before we get into the details of each retirement account and benefit type, I want to build a framework for you to understand them.

-A retirement account or benefit can be employer-sponsored (tied to your or your spouse’s employer) or individual (tied to an individual only).
+A retirement plan or benefit can be employer-sponsored (tied to your or your spouse’s employer) or individual (tied to an individual only).

 What is it?